The Undiscovered Colombia Adventure

-This is a private tour and you will be accompanied by an English-speaking local guide during all excursions, and throughout your time on the Lost City Trek (Days 3-7), and in the Amazon (Days 10-14).
+This is a private tour and you will be accompanied by an English-speaking local guide during all excursions, and throughout your time in the Amazon and during your Lost City Trek.
 The price displayed is per person based on two people sharing.
 All of our tours can be tailor-made to suit you.

 From there you’ll fly north to the Caribbean coast and plunge into the jungle for a challenging but fun trek to the Lost City.
 The Lost City is an ancient ruined citadel hidden deep in the Colombian jungle, just inland from the Caribbean coast.
 The only way to get there is by helicopter or on your own two feet.
 We’ll be taking the long way around and hiking there over five days.
 Along the way you’ll sleep in hammocks, swim in cool rivers and hike through spectacular forest to these incredible ruins.